*This post has been updated as of 7/28/18 to include new levels and subjects in addition to the original November 2017 review.

 - *K Primer includes 20 downloadable learning songs (we haven’t used these yet)

 Pros: This has been the most thorough and easy-to-use language arts curriculum I’ve ever used in our homeschool!
-My two middle children adore it and even fight about who gets to work with me first.
+My two middle children adore it and even fight over who gets to work with me first.
 We’re working on that. 🙂

 I thought some of Level 1 might be too rigorous for my active tactile learner, but he’s is loving it!
 The cute animals to color when he masters sight words is his favorite part so far.
 I regret not trying TG&TB with him sooner!